CompAndSave/hugo-decap-ci/content/posts/hp-photosmart-c5180-printer.md

 ---
-title: "The HP PhotoSmart C5180 Printer"
+title: The HP PhotoSmart C5180 Printer
 date: 2012-04-19T07:09:00.000Z
+authors: Andrew Yeung
 slug: hp-photosmart-c5180-printer
-description: "The HP PhotoSmart C5180 Printer"
 featured_image: null
-authors: Andrew Yeung
+description: The HP PhotoSmart C5180 Printer
-tags: [PhotoSmart Ink,HP,reviews]
+tags:
+  - PhotoSmart Ink
+  - HP
+  - reviews
 ---

 The HP PhotoSmart C5180 printer was released from HP as a replacement for the PhotoSmart C4180\.
 It is a neat and compact printer which uses the very latest in printing technology to carry out al tasks you require from it.
 It has taken its place in the offices and homes of many individuals since its release and has been commented on as being a durable and reliable printer.
 It can always be relied upon, in the times in which you need to use it.